 Trojans to be at Cal, Stanford and San Diego

 Trojans host first of three big meets at Loker Stadium this season

 Brown & men's 4x400m relay advance to finals on second day of NCAA Championships

 Will be coaching six athletes at NCAA Championships

-After 24 years of coaching the Trojan throwers, Dan Lange is one of the nation's most respected teachers, having coached his athletes to All-American honors 58 times.
-Last season, Lange coached Remy Conatser (2nd, hammer), Jenny Ozorai (4th, hammer) and Alexandra Collatz (5th, discus) to All-America honors.
+In 2013, Conatser (2nd, hammer), Jenny Ozorai (4th, hammer) and Collatz (5th, discus) all earned All-America honors.
 In addition, Conatser won a Pac-12 title and Ozorai placed second and Collatz fourth in their events at the Pac-12 Championships.